stackotter/delta-client/Readme.md

 6. Delta Client will now open and start downloading the required assets (this only has to happen once and should take around 40s with a mediocre internet speed)
 7. You can move Delta Client to your Applications folder for ease of use if you want

-To run Delta Client from terminal you can run this command: `/path/to/DeltaClient.app/Contents/MacOS/DeltaClient --log-level debug`.
-This allows you to see the debug logs as the app is running.
+To view application logs, click `View > Logs` in the menu bar while Delta Client is open.

 ### Building from source